jrwats/bughouse.app/README.md

 We should hook into Facebook & Google APIs for easy auth/identity.
 Similarly, these accounts we have should be able to store Chess Server backend (FICS) login credentials if applicable.
 The means some simple RDBS backend.
 (See "Additional Notes" below)

 ### Presence service
-After authenticating, we should open a websocket.
-This one, open websocket should keep track of anyone online.
-We can use socket.io namespaces to keep connection count low and simple
+After authenticating, we should open the **WebSocket** descrbied above.
+This single open websocket should keep track of anyone online.
+We can use socket.io namespaces to keep connection count low and simple, and piggyback on this to deduce presence.

+FICS will also have its own notion of presence, that you can get by issuing telnet comands (AKA polling).

 ## Additional Notes